-g_fAVTRSeconds 30 Sets the time in seconds that the Auto ACMI feature (on the seconds.

-AVTR panel) should run after each trigger press.
-Default is 30 q nRampMinutes Sets the time in minutes before Takeoff time players will join reduced with this option.
+g_fAVTRSeconds 30 Sets the time in seconds that the Auto ACMI feature (on the AVTR panel) should run after each trigger press.
+Default is 30 seconds. g_nRampMinutes Sets the time in minutes players have before Takeoff when launching 3D.

-3D.
 Default is 20.
 With newer F-16 blocks equipped with EGI the alignment time is reduced from 8 to 4 minutes.
-In some cases 20 minutes ramp start might be too long and can be g bUseDeprRetAsBrake Enables use of a unipolar avionics' axis mapping to the analog braking function.
-Specifically, if you have a set of driving sim pedals that you want to use with Falcon BMS this can give you a way to use them to simulate the F-16 rudder bar and brakes.

-g_bUseDeprRetAsBrake only works with g_bUseVirtualRudder

-(lets you use the left and right toe brake axis mappings to simulate rudder input) set to 1 (true).
-What you can then do is map your driving clutch and accelerator pedals in the setup UI to the right and left (respectively; try it before you say "that's backwards...") and the driving brake pedal to the DEPR RET axis, with the net result of analog rudder input by using both pedals and single channel analog brakes in the jet by pressing on the driving brake control.

-g_nKnobAccelerationDelta When set to 0 it will make the "By1" and default "By5"
+In some cases 20 minutes ramp start might be too long and can be reduced with this option. g_bUseDeprRetAsBrake Enables use of a unipolar avionics' axis mapping to the analog braking function.
+Specifically, if you have a set of driving sim pedals that you want to use with Falcon BMS this can give you a way to use them to simulate the F-16 rudder bar and brakes. g_bUseDeprRetAsBrake only works with g_bUseVirtualRudder (lets you use the left and right toe brake axis mappings to simulate rudder input) set to 1 (true).
+What you can then do is map your driving clutch and accelerator pedals in the setup UI to the right and left (respectively; try it before you say "that's backwards") and the driving brake pedal to the DEPR RET axis, with the net result of analog rudder input by using both pedals and single channel analog brakes in the jet by pressing on the driving brake control. g_nKnobAccelerationDelta When set to 0 it will make the "By1" and default "By5"